Mathixx/INF573-MakeBenardDisappear/README.md

 # INF573 - Make Benard Disappear

-This project applies advanced computer vision techniques to remove a specific individual, whom we will refer to as Benard, from visual media such as photos, videos, and live recordings.
+This project applies advanced computer vision techniques to remove a specific individual **wearing a red cap**, whom we will refer to as Benard, from visual media such as photos, videos, and live recordings.
 The modular pipeline integrates state-of-the-art algorithms for detection, segmentation, tracking, and inpainting.

 ## Table of Contents